EnderSlain456/Discord.js-Bot/README.md

 ```

-When making Slash commands don't forget to register you commands with the command below
+When making Slash Commands don't forget to register you commands with the command below

 In my Build the command register is a file called deploy-commands.js make sure this matches
 Your Slash Command Register file